 Trafficking in persons is a form of modern day slavery.
 It involves the trading of human beings for the purposes of exploitation.
 This exploitation can take different forms, such as: prostitution, forced and bonded labour, forced marriage, and organ harvesting.

-Statistics from the International Labour Organization (ILO), Global Estimates 2017 ; state that 24.9 million people were forced to work under threat or coercion.
+Statistics from the International Labour Organization (ILO), state that millions of people are forced to work under threat or coercion every year.
 The financial implications of trafficking in persons are staggering, with trafficking in persons ranking second only to drug trafficking profit, measured in millions of dollars.

 The first step in combating this aggravating global issue is increasing awareness; the second step is training aviation personnel, including cabin crew members, in recognizing victims and perpetrators.
 Due to the growing numbers of victims being transported by air, cabin crew training on identifying and responding to trafficking in persons becomes one of the best assets in the global crusade against this issue.